chburrows/AlgoRythm/README.md

 - If it shows up, then enable it.
 Otherwise it is necessary to download the driver from Realtek:
 - Download the driver executable (64 bit) from [Realtek](https://www.realtek.com/en/agree-to-download?downloadid=4842c7ef60f190fdf91711cf682f2192) or a [Much Faster Mirror](https://www.lo4d.com/get-file/realtek-high-definition-audio-driver/800c666f4ee6f0464099fbfb5ecba476/)
 - Run the executable and follow the installation instructions
-- Restart Computer and continue with the Algorythm installation instructions above
+- Restart computer and continue with the Algorythm installation instructions above

 ## Execution of program
 - Run with `python -m algorythm`